-The use by a foreign subsidiary of intangibles developed by a Luxembourg company must be remunerated (ie, royalties) as per application of the arm's-length pricing principle guidelines.
-The royalties received derived by the Luxembourg company are fully subject to taxation.
+The use by a foreign subsidiary of intangibles developed by a Luxembourg company must be remunerated (ie, royalties) per arm's length pricing principle guidelines.
+The royalties received by the Luxembourg company are fully subject to taxation.
 Please refer to 2.2 Special Incentives for Technology Investments for a description of the new IP regime.

-6.5 Taxation of Income of Non-local Subsidiaries Under CFC-Type Rules
+6.5 Taxation of Income of Non-local Subsidiaries Under Controlled Foreign Corporation-Type Rules